ddan4/Gravity-DAO-INFO/community-resources.md

 - [Working Out Loud: The making of a movement - John Stepper - TEDxNavesink](https://www.youtube.com/watch?v=XpjNl3Z10uc)
   > Powered by peer support circles spreading the practice across companies and countries, Working Out Loud is now a growing movement.
 In this talk, John Stepper describes how you can start, so you can unlock a better career and life.
 - [Pecha kucha presentation - basics](https://www.youtube.com/watch?v=zAZ_8UJUpno)
   > Is death by power point a problem in your organisation?
 Here are some tips on the pecha kucha presentation style.
-Simple 20 x 20 (only 6 minutes and 40 secon...
+Simple 20 x 20
+- [Shaping CSPB’s Strategy](https://vimeo.com/693378067/0187842d67) by Carlos Salinas on Vimeo

-## Leadership
+### Leadership

 - [Sharma: The 8 Forms of Wealth](https://www.success.com/sharma-the-8-forms-of-wealth)
   > In my mind, wealth and leadership aren’t just about making money.
 There are actually eight elements that you want to make sure are at world-class levels before you call yourself rich (and truly successful).